GabrieleGrossi/GabrieleGrossi/README.md

 --->
 👋 Hello everyone!
 I'm Gabriele, a technology enthusiast and software developer.
 I'm a curious and creative programmer, always seeking new challenges and opportunities to enhance my skills.

-💻 My passion for programming has led me to explore various programming languages and frameworks, including [list the ones you're proficient in].
+💻 My passion for programming has led me to explore various programming languages and frameworks, including Bootstrap, Laravel, Vue.js and Node.js .
 I'm particularly interested in projects involving web and mobile application development, but I'm open to new areas and technologies.

 🚀 Throughout my development journey, I've learned to tackle complex problems and work in teams.
 I believe in the power of collaboration and value clear communication and effective planning to achieve common goals.